Whole Body Screening MRI | $2,950 |

 Abdomen - All the organs of the abdomen are included in the whole body screening exam.
 While not a dedicated exam for any one organ, whole body screening gives a good overview of all the organs.
 We include both specialized DWI and STIR imaging in addition to our routine sequences.

 Whole body screening MRI is our most lengthy exam.
-In order to fully image all the areas as described above the appointment will take a full 3 hours.
-For those who would have difficulty remaining in the scanner for this entire duration, we recommend that the exam be split into two 1.5 hour sessions.
+In order to fully image all the areas as described above the appointment will take approximately 2 hours for the Head and Torso and an additional 1 hour for the Cardiac and Carotids.
+For those who would have difficulty remaining in the scanner for this entire duration, we recommend that the exam be split into two sessions.
 These can be done on the same day with a short break in between (perhaps for lunch or shopping?) or on two separate days.
 Please let us know what your preference is at the time of booking your exam.
 We would be pleased to accommodate your needs.